 Urinary tract infections that cause symptoms can often be treated with levofloxacin or ciprofloxacin, taken by mouth.
 If these infections do not cause symptoms, they are usually not treated.

 Serious infections due to Pseudomonas aeruginosa are difficult to treat.
 Malignant external otitis, internal infections (such as pneumonia or heart valve infection), and blood infections require weeks of antibiotics given intravenously.
-Sometimes one antibiotic, such as ceftazidime or ciprofloxacin, is effective.
-But often, a combination of antibiotics is required because many strains, particularly those acquired in health care facilities, are resistant to many antibiotics.
-Doctors choose an antibiotic that is usually effective in their geographic area.
+Usually, one antibiotic, such as ceftazidime or ciprofloxacin, is effective.
+But sometimes a combination of antibiotics is required because many strains, particularly those acquired in health care facilities, are resistant to many antibiotics.
+Doctors initially choose an antibiotic that is usually effective in their geographic area.
 They may change the antibiotics after test results indicate which antibiotics are likely to be effective.